In a nutshell

 Similar to how zooming works on your camera, you can scale objects using keyframes to make it look like the frame is zooming in closer to the object.
 Or, you can make it look like the object is growing in size.

 Changing an object’s position

-Keyframes can move an object’s position on the x or y axis.
+Keyframes can move an object’s position on the x or y-axis.
 It can be quite simple or more complex.
-However, all you need to move an object’s position are start and endpoints.
+However, all you need to move an object’s position are the start and endpoints.
 An example of this would be moving a circle from the left side of the screen to the right side.

 Adjusting the object’s opacity